Salem, Wellington County, Ontario: Transportation

 Wellington County Road 7 and Wellington County Road 10 (Woolwich Street West and Geddes Street) are then main primary roads connecting Salem with other communities.
 Most of the roads in Salem are gravel other than the two aforementioned county roads.
 Within Salem there is one traffic light at Woolwich and Wellington County Road 7 with all other intersections controlled by stop signs.

 Education

 Salem Public School is the only school situated in Salem and belongs to the Upper Grand District School Board.
-Secondary students needs to travel to Fergus, Ontario to attend Centre Wellington District High School.
+Secondary students need to travel to Fergus, Ontario to attend Centre Wellington District High School.

-The old Salem School House at 93 Woolwich Street West (Woolwich Street and Wellington County Road 7) is now home to Strata Gallery.
+The old Salem School House at 93 Woolwich Street West (Woolwich Street and Wellington County Road 7) has been home to many businesses since the school moved to its current location on Woolwich Street East.
+In recent years it has been home to Old Soul Resale Furniture and Art, Strata Gallery, Soulworks Studio, and Shades4U.

 The nearest Catholic school (within the Wellington Catholic District School Board) is St. Mary's Catholic School in Elora Ontario.
 The closest Catholic high school is found in Guelph, Ontario.

 Recreation

-Recreation facilities located within Salem are Centre Wellington Ball Hockey Club and Veteran's Park.
+Recreation facilities located within Salem are largely passive, and include Veteran's Park.